 event name: customer_reset_password

-usage: This means that the customer has requested a password reset and you need to send him a link that contains the password token.
+usage: This event is triggered when the customer has requested a password reset.
+As part of the password reset email being sent out to the customer, you will need to include the password token.
 Below is an example of how you should build the link based on the user email and the password token.

 attached event data: